Saturday, January 31, 2009

 If an animal dropped dung onto a dough, ruining it, then it is not similar to pushing with the body, for which the owner pays full damages, but rather to pebbles shooting from under the animal's foot, for which the owner pays half damages.

-If a rooster extended his head into the hollow of a glass vessel and shrieked into it, breaking it, then this too is similar to pebbles, because the rooster did not do damage with his body but with vibrations.
-But isn't it abnormal?
-There were seeds there.
+If a rooster extended its head into the hollow of a glass vessel and shrieked into it, breaking it, then this, too, is similar to pebbles because the rooster did not do damage with his body but with vibrations.
+But isn't it abnormal for the rooster to do so?
+Perhaps there were seeds there.

-Is an animal damaging by swishing its male organ similar to horn damage or to foot damage?
+Consider an animal damaging a vessel by swishing its male organ.
+Is this similar to horn damage (done of malevolence) or to foot damage (done by just passing by?)
 Unresolved.

 Thursday, January 15, 2009

-Can we rely on another ruling: if chickens were pecking at the rope of a bucket, and it snapped, and the bucket broke, the owner of the chicken is responsible for damages.
-Is it because the bucket is broken from the beginning of the fall and thus the chickens are directly responsible?
+Can we rely on another ruling: If chickens were pecking at the rope of a bucket, and it snapped, and the bucket broke, the chicken owner is responsible for damages.
+Is it because the bucket is broken from the beginning of the fall, and thus, the chickens are directly responsible?
 No!
-Damages for the rope.
+Perhaps the damages refer to the rope.

 Wednesday, January 14, 2009

-What difference exists between the nature of the half payment in the case of an innocent and the nature of the full payment in the case of an established damager?
-The owner's liability in the case of innocent first-time gorings is limited to the value of the ox that did the damage, and in the case of established damagers the owner pays pays the full amount of the damage with his best property.
+What difference is there between the half payment in the case of an innocent and the full payment in the case of an established damager?
+The owner's liability in the case of innocent first-time gorings is limited to the value of the ox that did the damage; in the case of established damages, the owner pays the full amount of the damage with his best property.

 Regarding what is the foot of an animal considered an established damager?
 For breaking things in the course of its walking but not when kicking.